 As with distance learning, the use of digital tools in face-to-face training requires a number of prerequisites on the part of the trainers.
 Familiarity with digital tools, of course.
 But also an appetite for digital technology in general.
 And, last but not least, an expert's eye: what makes a particular tool the most relevant to the teaching objective?

-On the part of the participants, the level of appetite for digital and comfort with its tools is also an essential element.
-This is the whole point of pre-training questionnaires.
-For example: the pre-requisite test of the Klaxoon training.
+As far as the participants are concerned, their level of interest in digital technology and their comfort with its tools are also essential factors.
+That's what pre-training questionnaires are all about.
+For example pre-requisite test of the Klaxoon training.
 Feedback from participants also guides trainers in selecting the best tools.

 Varying approaches according to learning preferences